 Silicon-Vacancy Color Centers in Nanodiamonds: Cathodoluminescence Imaging Markers in the Near Infrared

-Zhang, Huiliang, Igor Aharonovich, David R Glenn, Richard Schalek, Andrew P Magyar, Jeff W Lichtman, Evelyn L Hu, and Ronald L Walsworth.
+Zhang, Huiliang, Igor Aharonovich, David Glenn, Richard Schalek, Andrew Magyar, Jeff Lichtman, Evelyn Hu, and Ronald Walsworth.
 2014.
-“Silicon-Vacancy Color Centers in Nanodiamonds: Cathodoluminescence Imaging Markers in the Near Infrared.”
+“Silicon-Vacancy Color Centers in Nanodiamonds: Cathodoluminescence Imaging Markers in the Near Infrared”.
 Small DOI: 10.1002/smll.201303582.

 Nanodiamonds doped with silicon-vacancy (Si-V) color centers are shown to be a promising candidate for cathodoluminescence (CL) imaging at the nanoscale, providing bright, non-bleaching, narrow-linewidth emission at wavelengths within the near-IR window of biological tissue.
 CL emission intensity from negative charge-state Si-V centers is greatly enhanced by increasing the nitrogen concentration during nanodiamond growth.